Updated on: October 1, 2024

 If you’re primarily using Mac devices, you can’t do better than Intego.
 The features included for Mac users are plentiful and impressive, including an advanced firewall and robust parental controls.
 All Intego plans come with a 30-day money-back guarantee.

-• Web and anti-phishing protections.
-Get an antivirus that will protect you while you use the internet.
-This ensures protection against spying, data collection, phishing, malware, and other threats.
-I found that Norton and Bitdefender offer the best tools when it comes to helping you avoid compromising your devices, but each of my picks has good web protections.
+- I evaluated web and anti-phishing protections.
+The antivirus should protect you while using the internet, guarding against spying, data collection, phishing, and other threats.
+Norton and Bitdefender offer the best tools for avoiding these risks, but all selected antiviruses have robust web protections.

 Top Brands That Didn’t Make the Cut

-• Malwarebytes.
+- Malwarebytes.
 Malwarebytes is an easy-to-use antivirus, but its 90% malware detection rate just wasn’t good enough to make this list.
 It also doesn’t offer as many additional features as my favorite Avast antivirus alternatives.

-• Comodo.
+- Comodo.
 Comodo is a free antivirus with decent malware detection rates, but it currently has a lot of bugs, and some features don’t work properly, so it’s not a great alternative to Avast.

-• MacKeeper.
+- MacKeeper.
 MacKeeper is an affordable Mac-specific alternative to Avast, with a decent VPN.
 However, it doesn’t offer the great range of features that Intego does, like parental controls or a firewall, so I didn’t include it on this list.

 Frequently Asked Questions